Welcome Newly Admitted Students to the Institute

 The Office of Enrollment Services (OES) offices include:

-The Office of Student and Alumni Affairs (OSAS) offices include:
+The Office of Student Affairs and Services (OSAS) offices include:

 Don’t hesitate to contact us if you need assistance during the course of your studies.
 (You can refer to the Current Student Institute Directory for specific contact information.)